 My payslip has been showing an R2906.75 shortfall in contributions as I have been doing my own thang.
 I asked the HR department to adjust this and the difference is just over R1000 extra on my net.
 This will be going straight to my TFSA monthly.

 I currently have a tax free account with EasyEquities.
 I’ve maxed out the R36000 limit for the year and I know the lifetime limit is R500000.

 I was wondering once the lifetime limit is reached, can I open another tax free account and receive the R36000 tax free benefit on the new account?
 Basically can I start the process over with another account and effectively have a R1m lifetime limit?

-The Fat Wallet Show is a no-nonsense personal finance and investment podcast hosted by Kristia van Heerden and Simon Brown.
+The Fat Wallet Show is a no-nonsense personal finance and In an economic sense, an investment is the purchase of goods that are not consumed today but are used in the future to create wealth.
+In finance, an investment is a monetary asset purchased with the idea that the asset will provide income in the future or appreciate and be sold at a higher price.
+'Saving' is not the same More podcast hosted by Kristia van Heerden and Simon Brown.
 Every week we answer questions by a growing audience of finance enthusiasts.
-Submit your pressing money and investment questions to firstname.lastname@example.org.
+Submit your pressing money and investment questions to email@example.com.